Leon in 1944 - courtesy of the Bakst family

 Photo taken 2011.
 JPEF Archives

-The labor camp was located in a railroad yard -- the prisoners even slept in the boxcars.
+The labor camp was located in a railroad yard and the prisoners slept in boxcars.
 Their food rations were meager, and their futures uncertain.
 Having heard about partisan groups living in the nearby forests, twenty of the youngsters decided to risk escape and join them.
 The prisoners had one tremendous advantage: the Germans were using the railroad depot to unload weapons and ammo taken from the retreating Russians.
 By slowly stealing rifles and stashing them in the ground, the prisoners were able to arm themselves before fleeing.

 During the four years they spent in the Displaced Persons camp, Leon and Libby got married and their first child was born.
 They immigrated to the United States in 1949.
 Leon and Libby were the parents of two daughters, Marsha and Paulette (Pepe), and had two grandchildren and two great-grandchildren.
 Leon passed away on February 10, 2021, at the age of 97.